Your money-making expert. Financial journalist, TV and radio personality.

-Some people even have given up their day job to set up a full-time dog-walking business by joining sites such as Tailster.
+Some people have even given up their day job to set up a full-time dog-walking business!

 Here’s how you can make easy money as a dog walker.

 Dog walking really is as simple as it sounds.
 You arrange to pick up the animals, take them for a walk and then return them home.
-You might need to do it twice a day for each dog and a good walk means a minimum of half an hour – ideally an hour.
+Each dog may need two walks a day for a minimum of half an hour – ideally an hour.

 Dog walkers charge per dog, per hour.
 Rates range from about £10-15 per dog, per hour (or half hour in some cases).
 If you’re able to take several dogs at once that means you can earn significant amounts per day.

 However, to start off with you need to be careful not to take on too many dogs for one walking slot.
 If you have not done this type of work before it might be best to start off with just one dog but you should be able to cope with about three or four dogs depending on their size, speed and levels of obedience early on.